TEIN tackles IFEST for saying Minority’s comment on teacher licensure exams is uninformed

 According to a statement released on Thursday, [August 26, 2021], the Minority called for the suspension of the exam.

-The NDC lawmakers argue that the licensure examination is “retrogressive and cannot bring out the best in the newly trained teacher.”
+The NDC Lawmakers argues that the licensure examination is “retrogressive and cannot bring out the best in the newly trained teacher.”

-They believe that the mass failure is a “demotivating and demoralizing attempt to frustrate the teachers before they assume duty.”
+They believes that the mass failure is a “demotivating and demoralizing attempt to frustrate the teachers before they assume duty.”

 “The position of the Minority is that the Ministry of Education and the Ghana Education Service should as a matter of urgency suspend the conduct of any further Teacher Licensure Examination and rather review the curriculum for teacher education and make the licensure an integral part of the course programme as credit hours to be earned by students towards their certification,” portions of a statement signed by the Ranking Member of Education, Peter Nortsu-Kotoe said.

-But IFEST in a press statement issued on Thursday, August 26, 2021, said according to an independent study conducted on the Ghana Teacher Licensure Examination in 2020, there is no need for the exam to be scrapped because teacher trainees have come to accept the licensing regime.
+But IFEST in a press statement issued on Thursday, August 26, 2021, said according to an Independent study it conducted on the Ghana Teacher Licensure Examination in 2020, there is no need for the exam to be scrapped because teacher trainees have come to accept the licensing regime.

 “IFEST equally expresses serious concerns on the pass rate for the examination over the years.
 IFEST’s independent study on the GTLE conducted in 2020 revealed that gradually teacher trainees have come to accept the licensing regime and hence scrapping it should not be an alternative.”